Mario Draghi, eurozone saviour, now called to Italy's side - RFI

 Milan (AFP)

-Mario Draghi, the man credited with saving the eurozone in 2012 at the height of the debt crisis, may now be tapped to help one of its weakest links, Italy.
+Mario Draghi, who as European Central Bank chief was credited with saving the eurozone in 2012 at the height of the debt crisis, has now been tapped to help one of its weakest links, Italy.

-The former head of the European Central Bank was called in by Italy's president on Tuesday to help resolve a political crisis that has threatened the ability of the eurozone's third largest economy to confront two concurrent crises -- the ongoing coronavirus emergency, and a punishing recession.
+The Italian economist was asked Wednesday by his country's president to form a government following the collapse of outgoing premier Giuseppe Conte's coalition.

-It is widely expected that President Sergio Mattarella will ask Draghi to take over as prime minister on Wednesday.
+He agreed to try during what he called "a difficult moment" for Italy, as the eurozone's third largest economy faces the ongoing coronavirus emergency and a punishing recession.

-"Never give up," he said in October 2019 as he handed the reins of the ECB to Christine Lagarde.
+"Whatever it takes," is the famous phrase defining his turbulent period at the ECB, calming markets in 2012 with his pledge to do the maximum to save the euro.

-Questioned then what was next and whether politics held any appeal, he responded cryptically: "I really don't know, I've said it several times.
-Ask my wife, she knows more".
+Seven years later, he handed the reins of the ECB to Christine Lagarde, telling France's ex-finance minister to "never give up".

-For weeks, political watchers have cited Draghi as a top choice for leading Italy out of its current problems.
+Draghi's name had been circulating for weeks as a top choice for leading Italy out of its current political crisis, sparked when a small party pulled out of Conte's ruling coalition.

-"Mario Draghi is an extremely well-prepared and determined person," Giuliano Noci, professor of strategy at Milan's Polytechnic business school, told AFP.
+Experts cited Draghi's experience, professionalism and determination as crucial attributes for a so-called "technocratic" government led by a non-politician, but conceded that wrangling Italy's warring parties to get behind him will not be easy.

-"He would certainly be able to lead Italy out of the crisis, with the support of the country and the parliament."
+"Mastering enough support over the next few days will not be straightforward," said Lorenzo Codogno, an economist and consultant with LC Macro Advisors.

 Draghi was named to head the ECB in November 2011, succeeding Frenchman Jean-Claude Trichet in a eurozone shaken by the debt crisis.